-So, even though you haven’t actually conceived at this point, this is your first week of being pregnant.
+So, even though you haven’t actually conceived at this point, you are considered 1 week pregnant.
+Here's everything you need to know...

 What's happening in my body?